-Louisa Jonas is a reporter for Texas Public Radio whose previous experience includes work as an independent public radio producer, environmental writer, and radio production teacher based in Baltimore.
+Louisa Jonas was a reporter for Texas Public Radio.
+She left the organization in July, 2017.
+Her previous experience includes work as an independent public radio producer, environmental writer, and radio production teacher based in Baltimore.
 She is thrilled to have been a PRX STEM Story Project recipient for which she produced a piece about periodical cicadas.
 Her work includes documentaries about spawning horseshoe crabs and migratory shorebirds aired on NPR's Weekend All Things Considered.

 Louisa previously worked as the podcast producer at WYPR 88.1FM in Baltimore.
 There she created and produced two documentary podcast series: Natural Maryland and Ascending: Baltimore School for the Arts.
 The Nature Conservancy selected her documentaries for their podcast Nature Stories.
 She has also produced for the Chemical Heritage Foundation’s Distillations Podcast.